 Therapists have a duty of care to their clients which means that they have a responsibility to provide competent and ethical support whilst simultaneously respecting their clients' autonomy.

-This means that they should avoid doing anything that could hurt their clients in some way and they should follow professional ethical guideliines to ensure that their clients are receiving the highest quality of care possible - this is why it is important to check out the qualifications of your therapist and choose someone who is registered or accredited with a professional body.
+This means that they should avoid doing anything that could hurt their clients in some way and they should follow professional ethical guidelines to ensure that their clients are receiving the highest quality of care possible - this is why it is important to check out the qualifications of your therapist and choose someone who is registered or accredited with a professional body.

 I discuss this in my previous post about how to find the right therapist.